GLP-1 for Teens: Is Wegovy Safe at 12?

 GLP-1 medications for teenagers — Wegovy (semaglutide) FDA-approved ages 12+.
 STEP TEENS trial data, BMI thresholds, growth considerations.

 Yes.
-Shotlee supports tracking GLP-1 For Teens doses, side effects, and health metrics.
-It is free to use.
+Shotlee tracks GLP-1 and peptide doses, side effects, weight, and lab results — free to use.

 PubMed, ClinicalTrials.gov, and the FDA website are the most reliable sources for current Glp1 For Teens research and regulatory updates.
 Peer-reviewed journals including the New England Journal of Medicine, The Lancet, and JAMA publish the most impactful clinical trial results.
 This guide is updated regularly to reflect the latest available evidence.
 Use Shotlee to track your personal protocol outcomes alongside the published research.